 - 1. Control or modify stocking, introductions, and spread of nonnative aquatic species where appropriate. - 2.
-Explore options to utilize Columbia spotted frog as a method of mosquito abatement in lieu of using nonnative western mosquitofish. - 3.
 Reduce or eliminate detrimental species where feasible.

 a.
 Reduction of the spread of nonnative species and their impacts on Columbia spotted frog.

 E. Range Expansion